alabou/NMOS-MatroxOnly/NMOS With USB.md

 ## Controllers

-A Controller SHOULD use a Sender's `urn:x-matrox:cap:transport:usb_class` capability to verify Receivers compliance with the Sender and, if necessary, constrain the Sender to ensure compliance with the Receivers.
-A Sender indicates its support for being constrained for this capability by enumerating the `urn:x-matrox:cap:transport:usb_class` capability in its [IS-11][] `constraints/supported` endpoint.
+A Controller SHOULD use a Sender's `urn:x-matrox:cap:transport:usb_class` capability to verify Receivers' compliance with the Sender and, if necessary, constrain the Sender to ensure compliance with the Receivers.
+A Sender indicates its support for being constrained on this capability by enumerating the `urn:x-matrox:cap:transport:usb_class` capability in its [IS-11][] `constraints/supported` endpoint.

-> Note: There is no `urn:x-matrox:usb_class` Sender attribute, as usually expected, because a USB stream is composed of multiple sub-Streams, each being associated possibly with multiple classes and the set of classes for such USB stream changing dynamically.
+> Note: There is no `urn:x-matrox:usb_class` Sender attribute, as usually expected, because a USB stream is composed of multiple sub-Streams, each being possibly associated with multiple classes, with the set of classes for such USB stream changing dynamically.

 [RFC-2119]: https://tools.ietf.org/html/rfc2119 "Key words for use in RFCs"
 [IS-04]: https://specs.amwa.tv/is-04/ "AMWA IS-04 NMOS Discovery and Registration Specification"